SakuJuuH/outdoorsy/docs/currencyapi-apikey-instructions.md

 1. In Android Studio, navigate to the root directory of the project.
 2. Create a file named `local.properties` if it doesn't already exist.
-3. Add the following line to your `local.properties` file, pasting your key after the equals sign:
+3. Add the following line to your `local.properties` file, pasting your key after the equals sign: `CURRENCY_API_KEY=YOUR_API_KEY_HERE`
+4. Replace "YOUR_API_KEY_HERE" with the key you copied from the dashboard.
+Make sure to keep the quotation marks.
+5. Rebuild the project in Android Studio (Build > Rebuild Project).
+The Gradle build script is configured to read this key and make it securely available to the app.